Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the image output
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the image output.

 - flag: [`infinity.image.flag`](#infinity.image.flag_enum), optional
-  >one of the [`infinity.image.flag`](#infinity.image.flag_enum) enums
+  >One of the [`infinity.image.flag`](#infinity.image.flag_enum) enums.

 Return type: `boolean`